/ Port Huron Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a lasting condition, you may be able to receive additional benefits under Michigan law.
-These entitlements are designed to make up for the ongoing effects of your injury on your capacity to earn a living.
+If your workplace injury leads to a long-term impairment, you may be able to receive ongoing financial support under Michigan law.
+These entitlements are intended to compensate for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: